 How?
 Start by measuring tread depth, which is measured in 32nds of an inch.
 (Use a tread depth gauge, available online for less than $5.)
 A new tire will typically come with a tread depth of 10/32″ or 11/32″.
 The U.S. Department of Transportation recommends replacing tires when they reach 2/32″ and many states actually require it by law.
 So, the closer the tread depth is to 10/32″ or 11/32″, the more life there may be left in the tires.

 Pro-Tip: A tire with perfect tread depth may still be too old to safely drive on.
 “Tires age dangerously because of a chemical process referred to as oxidation,” writes the Tire Safety Group, meaning that a tire’s flexible components become hard and brittle the more it’s exposed to oxygen…and oxygen is everywhere!
 A brittle tire may lead to a shaky ride and even a blowout.

 Solution?
 Budget-friendly tires are a click away.

 There’s nothing better than getting a great deal, but not if it puts your safety at risk.
 Luckily, Firestone Complete Auto Care offers a large inventory of budget-friendly tires, like Primewell, that won’t break the bank even when purchased new.
-Get a tire quote online and check out our latest tire coupons to see how you can get an affordable set of new tires without sacrificing quality or putting yourself at risk.
+Get a tire quote online and check out our latest tire coupons to see how you can get an affordable set of new tires for your vehicle without sacrificing quality or putting yourself at risk.
 When you buy new tires online or at your nearest Firestone Complete Auto Care, there are no surprises.
 You’ll never have to question the history or safety of your tires.
 Put the joy back in your ride and get your tire quote today!